Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsection occt_draw_8_3  General commands

-These are auxilary commands used for the analysis of result of translation of IGES and STEP files.
+These are auxiliary commands used for the analysis of result of translation of IGES and STEP files.

 @subsubsection occt_draw_8_3_1  count